RyArnz/csc494-smart-media-server/Notes/Architecture.md

 The Raspberry Pi extends the project into a physical IoT-style display.

-The Pi can check server status data and display the result using LEDs.
+The Pi checks server status data and displays the result using LEDs.

 Example LED logic: